-The table below summarises the composition of regulatory capital and the ratios of the Bank for the years ended 31 December 2022 and 2021.
-As at 31 December 2022, the Bank was compliant with all its capital ratios except core capital to deposits ratio and investment in land and buildings to core capital ratio as outlined below.
+The table below summarises the composition of regulatory capital and the ratios of the Bank for the years ended 31 December 2023 and 2022.
+As at 31 December 2023, the Bank was compliant with all its capital ratios except investment in land and buildings to core capital ratio as outlined below.
 The regulator has been informed and updated of the corrective measures being undertaken.